jcampbell05/RxChef/README.md

 # RxChef

-In this tutorial we will be learning the concepts of ReactiveX and Reactive Programming whilst running the kitchen for a hugely successful vintage 1950s diner.
-By the end you'll be a fully fledged RxChef.
+In this tutorial we will be learning the concepts of ReactiveX and Reactive Programming whilst running the kitchen for a hugely successful chain vintage 1950s diners.
+Your job is to engineer the firmware for the Robo Chefs ordered for these restaurants from technology conglomerate RxChef.
+By the end you'll be a fully certified RxChef Mechanic, ready to start a lucrative career in Reactive Culinary.

+More seriously though, this tutorial will lay down the foundation to help you enter the world of Reactive Programming.
+So without further ado.

 ## What is Reactive Programming ?